CAAPIM/apim-charts/README.md

 - gateway-sts: Helm Chart for deploying API Gateway - OAUTH TOOLKIT
 - gateway: Helm Chart for deploying API Gateway

-The ./examples contains individual readme file for each of the deployment scenario.
+The ./examples contain individual readme files for each deployment scenario.

 ## Note
 This Helm Chart was created by Layer7 Broadcom.